intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0003_a_shell_for_a_ghost.md

 # Volume 0: Chapter 3: A Shell for a Ghost

+- [ ] The entity is the message, not the messager or the shell!
 - [ ] We make existing bash shell save minimal system context chain via `$CONTEXT` specific herstory files, map to current working directory / tmux panes and any other